TheoZerbibi/Libft/README.md

 `gcc exemple/example.c -L. -lft -o exemple.out`

 -L takes the path to your library. `.` in this case<br>
 -l takes the name of your library.
-This is the set of characters that come after `lib` in your library name.
+This is the set of characters that come after `lib` in your library name.<br>
 -o will be the name of the binary to run

 That's it.
 Now run it using `./exemple.out`